 How effective are bus ads?

-This OOH advertising channel is so effective because of its extensive reach aimed to target just about everyone within eyesight.
+Bus advertising is so effective because of its extensive reach aimed to target just about everyone within eyesight.
 Furthermore, bus advertising effectively reaches both men and women of varying age groups and is not generally gender-based.
-The ads are for everyone to see!
+Bus ads are for everyone to see!